Encrypted Containers

 $ mv rsa rsa_pri.pem

-You would use the rsa_pub.pem file to encrypt your container and the rsa_pri.pem file to run it.
-Be sure to keep the private key safe and private, because it is not encrypted itself.
+file to run it.
+Be sure to keep the private key safe

-Encrypting with a command line option (Privileged Encryption)
+Encrypting with a command line option (Privileged Encryption

 $ sudo apptainer build --pem-path=rsa_pub.pem encrypted.sif encrypted.def